OliverWoolland/doco-cd-may-be/README.md

 # doco-cd-may-be
 A quick test of doco-cd for automatically deploying github repos

+While generally `doco-cd.yml` and the doco-cd deployment compose file would live in different repos, they are bundled here to make everything needed obvious.

 ## Setup

 Run these commands to setup doco-cd for your testing